Karn51789/Rainfall_Predictor_For_Indian_States/README.md

 Input Variables:

-State/Subdivision: The geographic region within India.
+-State/Subdivision: The geographic region within India.

-Month: The specific month for which rainfall is predicted.
+-Month: The specific month for which rainfall is predicted.

-Year: The year of interest.
+-Year: The year of interest.

 Data Preparation: